Frequently Asked Questions

 What does an agent-native marketing org look like?

 Smaller, with different roles.
 Heavy investment in knowledge engineering, AX, and the live response layer.
-Lighter investment in content production, paid social, and SDR teams.
-The center of gravity moves from "more content" to "better-structured knowledge."
+Lighter investment in content production, paid social, and large SDR teams.
+The center of gravity moves from "more content" to "better-structured knowledge that agents can extract reliably."

 Will all B2B companies need to become agent-native?

 Not all.
 The minimum bar is agent-ready.
 Agent-native is the upper bound, the architecture for the companies that want to define the next era.
-Most B2B will be in the middle (agent-ready with selective agent-native surfaces) for the foreseeable future.
+Most B2B firms will land in the middle (agent-ready with selective agent-native surfaces) for the foreseeable future.

 Is agent-native the same as AI-first or AI-native?